JDeep1234/Shikshak_Saathi/README.md

   - Instant feedback dashboard with actionable suggestions.
   - Integration with training modules for personalized development.
 - **Tech Stack:**
-  - Python (TensorFlow, PyTorch) for AI model development.
+  - Gemini API for advanced feedback.
+  - Google Translate for multilingual support.
-  - React.js for the feedback dashboard.
+  - Next.js, Typescript, Tailwind CSS for the feedback dashboard.
   - WebSocket for real-time communication.

 ### **2. Gamified Professional Development Hub with Offline Access**